u0953009/11/README.md

 2. Data dsecription
    - Images used to train this classifier are photos of an Allegro robotic hand trying to grasp an object.
-   - After the robotic hand tries to grasp, if it was successful it has an object in hand.
+   - After the robotic hand tries to grasp, if it is successful it has an object in hand.
 Otherwise, an object is on the desk or floor.
    - Photos were taken before and after each try.
    - This classifier is a binary classifier which determines if grasping try was successful or unsuccessful.
    - Sample images